jfet97/Raex/README.md

 # Raex
-A new powerful reactive library for javascvript
+A new powerful reactive library for javascript